 Adjusting entries at the end of the period

 - The agency wants to make adjustment postings at the end of each billing period.

-- Adjustment entries are entries made to allocate the correct amounts of income and expenses for each accounting period.
+- Adjustment entries allocate the correct amounts of income and expenses for each accounting period.

 - In this case, you use adjustment postings to convert receivables into revenues.

-- There are accounting rules that must be followed, known as the Concordance Principle.
+- One must follow the accounting rules, known as the Concordance Principle.

 - However, this principle applies only to accrual accounting.
 If your business uses cash-based processing, you do not need to correct the posting.

-Every bookkeeper should follow these steps for efficient bookkeeping, These steps will help in minimizing the error and increasing efficiency, and save the time of rechecking.
+Every bookkeeper should follow these steps for efficient bookkeeping, These steps will help in minimizing the error and increasing efficiency and saving the time of rechecking.
 The procedure will follow will help in ease in working.

 Written by- Aakash Singh

 Follow us for more good reads and helpful insights if you have queries related to finance management and tax filing!